psijkof/ModernBusiness.OC.RazorPages/README.md

     });
 ```
 - The _ViewStart of each module points to "Layout".
 The Layout will be resolved from the .Theme module, from `Views\Shared`.
-- The NotFound.cshtml (for 404 status cases), the Layout will be resolved from `Views`, as this is OC's default Layout location.
+- For the NotFound.cshtml (for 404 status cases), the Layout will be resolved from `Views`, as this is OC's default Layout location.